ise-uiuc/tzer/docs/source/markdown/artifact.md

 The classification and detectable bugs are summarised in this [link](https://docs.google.com/spreadsheets/d/1CFHUBtCtuPOrGw7W-GLLXdpV3wdJHUDdP43UvKkAE4Q/edit?usp=sharing).
 Columns 5-7 from the [Google Sheet](https://docs.google.com/spreadsheets/d/1CFHUBtCtuPOrGw7W-GLLXdpV3wdJHUDdP43UvKkAE4Q/edit?usp=sharing) specifies detectable bugs by other baselines among all bugs detected by Tzer which justifies column 2-4 in Table 4 of our paper.
 Column 8 from the [Google Sheet](https://docs.google.com/spreadsheets/d/1CFHUBtCtuPOrGw7W-GLLXdpV3wdJHUDdP43UvKkAE4Q/edit?usp=sharing) indicates the bugs that do not have to be triggered by combinations of passes and IRs.
+Note that each row in the Google Sheet might represent multiple bugs.
 `````